MicrosoftDocs/win32/desktop-src/axe/jobexecutioninfo.md

 **RestartMinimumCommand**
 </dt> <dd>

-The command string to execute to restart the job in “console” mode.
+The command string to execute to restart the job in  console  mode.
 If the Solution API is configured in Workload mode, this value must be **NULL**.

 </dd> <dt>